sawied/r3-corda/README.md

 # Key Components #
 State objects are the data held on the ledger, which represent the current state of an instance of a contract, and are used as inputs and outputs of transactions.

+The core of a smart contract is the executable code which validates changes to state objects in transactions.
+State objects are the data held on the ledger, which represent the current state of an instance of a contract, and are used as inputs and outputs of transactions.

+1. what is the key word @Suspendable of ability ? if someone missed this annotition, what is the behavior it is?

+2. if i deploy Cardapp into a production environment, it need all the platform must run in unified versions , such as JVM Corda runtime ?

+3.

 # Run a Cordapp #